tera-toolbox/tera-toolbox/doc/mod/main.md

 # Proxy Modules
 In the following, you will find an introduction to module development and documentation (+ examples) of proxy features.
-It assumes that you have a basic understanding of Node.JS/Electron, how the game's network communication works, and programming in general.
+It is assumed that you have a basic understanding of Node.JS/Electron, how the game's network communication works, and programming in general.

 ## Terminology
 Let's start by introducing important terminology: